rezathriii/coesi-cli/README.md

 # COESI CLI

-A command-line interface for managing COESI Platform Docker deployments.
+A command-line interface for managing COESI Platform.

 ## Installation